The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Observations

 \section{Observations}

 First, we provide a brief overview of the observations used, as well as the data treatment.
-Our work centres around eight observations of HD~142527 on the \ac{matisse} instrument taken from 2021 to 2023, presented in Table~\ref{tab:observations}.
+Our work focuses on eight observations of HD~142527 on the \ac{matisse} instrument taken from 2021 to 2023, as presented in Table~\ref{tab:observations}.
 These observations were obtained as part of the \ac{gto} survey `Initial conditions of planet formation in protoplanetary discs with GRA4MAT and \ac{matisse}'.
-We excluded any observation with a coherence time $\tau_0<\qty{2}{\milli\second}$, seeing \qty{>1.5}{\arcsecond} or obvious artefacts (such as glitches during the observations).
+We excluded any observation with a coherence time $\tau_0<\qty{2}{\milli\second}$, seeing \qty{>1.5}{\arcsecond}, or obvious artefacts (such as glitches during observations).